Sewing Centers in Pakistan Supporting Christian Women and Their Families

 She is now taking orders and able to charge 300pkr (Pakistani rupees) for each suit and makes 15 to 20 suits per month.
 She is able to meet her needs with this money and support her grandparents.

 Sarafin was able to attend school for two years but was forced to leave when she could no longer pay the fees for school.
 Her father is a farmer and Sarafin and her mother help him with some of the responsibilities.

 She has three brothers and three sisters.

-Through Mission ONE partners, Sarafin was about to participate in the sewing center.
-She is now able to take orders and sell dresses to help support her parents, earning a dignified income, and contributing to the flourishing of her family.
+Through Mission ONE partners, Sarafin was able to participate in the sewing center.
+She is now taking orders and selling dresses to help support her parents, earning a dignified income, and contributing to the flourishing of her family.

 Rafia is married and has four children, two sons, and two daughters.
 Her husband is a day laborer.
 Work opportunities are unstable and leave their family with an unpredictable income.